catenax-ng/product-agents/remoting/README.md

 This is a folder providing the FOSS implementations of a Hey Catena! agent that binds simple remote (REST) services to the dataspace.

+## Architecture

-It relies on the [Eclipse RDF4J](https://rdf4j.org) for building a storage and inference layer (SAIL) which is backed by a remote REST service.
+The Remoting Agent relies on the [Eclipse RDF4J](https://rdf4j.org) for building a storage and inference layer (SAIL) which is backed by a remote REST service.

+The [Remoting SAIL](src/main/java/io/catenax/knowledge/agents/remoting/RemotingSail.java) provides the implementation of a repository (=graph asset or named graph) by means of functions (or rather function invocations).

+The Remoting SAIL is [configured](src/main/java/io/catenax/knowledge/agents/remoting/RemotingSailConfig.java) by declaring the functions and their binding (determined by a targetUri property).
+Currently, there are two bindings available
+* Class Binding (targetUri follows the pattern "class:<className/>#<methodName/>")
+* REST Binding (targetUri follows the pattern "https?://<url>")

+## Deployment

-## Compile, Test & Package
+### Compile, Test & Package

 ```console
 mvn package